MuradAkh/LittleLogistics/docs/index.md

 ### Docking Vessels

 There are two dock blocks: barge and tug.
 The tug block must always be present for the barge docks to work.
 The top texture of the tug dock must be aligned with the barge docks, you can shift right-click the tug dock to flip the dock direction.
 The barge docks must form a straight line from the tug dock, there shouldn't be any gaps in the line.
 The tug dock can only insert into the tug (orange/output mode), place a hopper on top of the dock to extract.
-The barge docks can both insert (orange/output mode) and extract (blue/input) mode into/from the barges, shift-right click to switch the mode.
+The barge docks can both insert (orange/output mode) and extract (blue/input mode) into/from the barges, shift-right click to switch the mode.
 Place a hopper below the waterblock next to the barge dock to extract.
-The dock line be next to a 1 block wide canal, wider canals can prevent the vessels from docking properly.
+The dock line should be next to a 1 block wide canal, wider canals can prevent the vessels from docking properly.

 <video src="https://user-images.githubusercontent.com/31002977/161363642-3209e435-a297-4f91-9b9c-efd76e22858b.mp4" data-canonical-src="https://user-images.githubusercontent.com/31002977/161363642-3209e435-a297-4f91-9b9c-efd76e22858b.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 width-fit" style="max-height:35vh;"></video><br/>

 ## Trains (Minecraft 1.18.2+, Little Logistics 1.2+)
-Little logistics trains operate on vanilla rails, but use custom
+Little logistics trains operate on vanilla rails, but use custom train car entities instead of minecarts.

 ### Locomotives